-Men are more likely to approach strangers while women prefer to stick to someone known.
+Men are more likely to approach strangers, while women prefer to stick to someone known.
 She is more likely to use a direct approach if she knows him very well.
-Both sexes use flirting and texting as common methods.
-Men are more likely to focus on sex while women are more interested in a relationship.
+Both sexes use flirting and texting as standard methods.
+Men are more likely to focus on sex, while women are more interested in a relationship.
 A woman will take some time to know him and is more likely to ask personal and work details.

 Women are more cautious, likely to wait longer, meet in a group first or in a public place and have an escape plan ready.

-Expected by the end of first or second date by men, while women take up to 3-5 dates to warm up to it.
+They were expected by the end of a first or second date by men, while women take up to 3-5 years to warm up to it.
 They are also likely to ask for commitment or look for some signs of progress in the relationship.
-Emotions play a huge role for women while men are more often trying to get lucky.
+Emotions play a huge role for women, while men are more often trying to get lucky.

 Related reading: 4 top tips that will make you kiss like a pro

 Women may have reservations with premarital sex.
 Age of first sexual act is also early in men though by a small margin.